What is the New Common Charter?

-With the generous support of the Joseph Rowntree Charitable Trust, the Department of Foreign Affairs and Trade’s Reconciliation Fund, and the Community Relations Council, this action research project facilitated the development of what is now the “New Common Charter for Cooperation Within and Between these Islands”, representing grassroots support for collaborative and sustainable North-South and East-West relations.
+With the generous support of the Joseph Rowntree Charitable Trust, the Department of Foreign Affairs and Trade’s Reconciliation Fund, and the Community Relations Council, CCBS facilitated an action research project that resulted in the development of the New Common Charter for Cooperation Within and Between these Islands, representing grassroots support for collaborative and sustainable North-South and East-West relations.

 The final stage involved representatives from the groups promoting the New Common Charter with policy and decision-makers on the island of Ireland and Great Britain.

-This work resulted in informed and motivated community organisations on the island of Ireland and Great Britain able to engage with policies and policy-makers on the value of cross-border cooperation and ensuring that it addresses the needs of civic society.
-While achieving political support for cross-border cooperation was an important goal, this project has helped to create the conditions at community level for independent engagement in cross-border initiatives.
+This work resulted in informed and motivated community organisations on the island of Ireland and Great Britain being able to engage with policies and policy-makers on the value of cross-border cooperation and ensuring that it addresses the needs of civic society.
+While achieving political support for cross-border cooperation was an important goal, this project helps to create the conditions at community level for independent engagement in cross-border initiatives.